 Section 2A.
-Permanent Crop Production This section is identical in the MEA and the CORE.
+Permanent Crop Production

 This section appears in the MEA and the CORE.
 However, the MEA questionnaire complements the annual data with the information on agricultural markets and marketing, such as the distance (in time) from the market where most of the holding's temporary crop production was sold, sales frequency and household members responsible for the market sales.